VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Each title when clicked will open full details in the large data display window.

-The key colours will provided from a standard colour list in selection order (enables some user choice through order) with an option to change the used list in this window.

-Discussion: providing a fix list resolves many issues but we should provide a few colour options to enable for preference and colour blindness etc. Lab spaced as well as standard plot (matlab, etc.) standard colours (jet, hot, hsv, etc.) are available but we do need a colour blindness appropriate option (needs investigation).

-#### Specs or interaction with trees

-#### 2D

-Current functionality basically good.
-Needs better controls.

-#### 3D

-##### Content Types
-* Slices of image data (resliced at least on orthogonal axes)
-* Surfaces
-* Neurons
-* Volume-rendered expression patterns (the most challenging)
-  * Could maybe go for the simplest, low resolution version (Maximum Intensity Projection) initially

-##### Interaction
-* Scene rotation using virtual trackball (around centre of current objects?)
-* Zoom (using mouse wheel)
-* Ideally panning (using some key+drag combo)
-* Hover or click should be able to reveal basic information about an object (just the top object in line of sight)
-* Ideally selection (positive and shift-drag for negative) to select multiple displayed items
-  * selection should be reflected in a check box in object list

-##### Object list
-* presently selected objects should be listed in a **table** or **tree hierarchy** synchronised with display
-* should have (separate?) check boxes for selection and display
-* should include basic info + click through to detail page
 * should be sortable by
   * name
   * content type
   * time added to scene
   amongst other columns

+The key colours will provided from a standard colour list in selection order (enables some user choice through order) with an option to change the used list in this window.

+Discussion: providing a fixed colour list resolves many issues but we should provide a few colour options to enable for preference and colour blindness etc. Lab spaced as well as standard plot (matlab, etc.) standard colours (jet, hot, hsv, etc.) are available but we do need a colour blindness appropriate option (needs investigation).

+Discussion: should we handle selection as separate from displayed and have separate list/checkboxes (can more than one item be selected without adding to display)?

 ### Social layer